 |

 Parenting is a hard job.
-Raising a child is 24/7; there are no breaks or vacations from being a parent, and there’s no way to clock out when the going gets tough.
+Raising a child is 24/7; there are no breaks or vacations from being a parent, and there’s no way to clock out when things get tough.
 Being a parent is amazingly rewarding and one of the most defining experiences in life, but that doesn’t mean it leads to a lifetime of bliss.
 The road is rough, from sleepless nights in infancy to boundary-pushing during teen years.
-Parenting and mental health should not be considered in isolation from each other.

 Many parents feel that after they have children, their primary focus needs to be on childcare rather than personal needs.
-In many ways, this makes sense — young children, in particular, require support in virtually all aspects of life — but this can often mean neglecting things like mental health.
+In many ways, this makes sense.
+However, this intense focus can often mean neglecting things, like mental health, for parents, leading to burnout and decreased overall well-being.
+It’s a common misconception that prioritizing personal needs equates to being a less devoted parent, when in reality, the opposite is often true.

 Gauging Your Own Mental Well-Being

-With parenting problems, work stressors and a lack of outlets for stress relief, trouble maintaining mental well-being is completely understandable.
-However, all of the pressures of the pandemic can put mental wellness on the back burner — and that’s not okay.
-Failing to recognize and address mental health needs early can lead to an overall decline that will be far more difficult to resolve.
+With parenting problems, work stressors, and a lack of outlets for stress relief, trouble maintaining mental well-being is completely understandable.
+However, all of the pressures of parenting can put mental wellness on the back burner — and that’s not okay.
+Failing to recognize and address mental health needs in parents early can lead to an overall decline that will be far more difficult to resolve.

 To gauge whether you may be experiencing significant issues in need of attention, ask yourself honestly if: